working mother

 Eglé Kačkutė’s analysis:

 “In the original project which had over 25 photos and interviews, we very much focused on the obstacles that women face in managing to enjoy their careers as well as family lives – as professional migrants and parents – on the sacrifices that people have to make through the mix of gender, migration, motherhood and career advancement.
-And because we worked very much with the backdrop of the discourse of ‘having it all’, it was obvious that nobody was having it all.”
+And because we worked very much with the backdrop of the discourse of ‘having it all’, it was obvious that nobody was having it all.”“In the ten new interviews and portraits that were done here at the ETH, a different story emerged.
+The same lens of gender, motherhood, migration and career advancement was used to produce a different effect.”

 “This time around, the story shone a light on what enables women to have the lives in which both family and career are possible, namely, cooperative partners, childcare structures and support networks of family and friends.
 This acknowledgment is performative in that it highlights the fact that nobody can do it on their own.
 That unless the supportive structures are in place, people are not going to succeed in maintaining their career/professional lives alongside their family lives.”